barryclark/jekyll-now/README.md

 ✓ Google Analytics integration
 ✓ SVG social icons for your footer
 ✓ Speed - only 3 http requests, including your avatar
-✓ [Emoji](http://www.emoji-cheat-sheet.com/) in blog posts! :sparkling_heart: :sparkling_heart: :sparkling_heart:
+✓ Emoji in blog posts! :sparkling_heart: :sparkling_heart: :sparkling_heart:

 ✘ No installing dependancies
 ✘ No need to set up local development
 ✘ No configuring plugins
 ✘ No need to spend time on theming
-✘ No setting up hosting
-✘ More time to code other things! ... wait that's a ✓
+✘ More time to code other things ... wait ✓!

 ## Questions?
 Suggestions?